Pete-Hall/basic-golf-score-tracker/README.md

 - [x] connect GET routes to database
 - [x] connect POST routes to database
 - [x] add some CSS styling (golf/Masters themed)

-- [ ] add more to CSS styling (input fields, maybe an image or something at the top, bigger h1 font)
+- [x] data validation to make sure all inputs are filled in before sending to POST
-- [ ] data validation to check if front 9 + back 9 = total
+- [x] data validation to check if front 9 + back 9 = total before sending to POST

+- [ ] add more to CSS styling (input fields, bigger h1 font)
 - [ ] spin up on Heroku server

 - [ ] add delete button functionality
 - [ ] add filter/search functionality

 - [ ] script to add current day to the date input value?